rjorton/ICTV-ReportChapters/README.md

 ## Report Index ##

-Previously, chapter Wiki's would be listed on the [main report page](https://talk.ictvonline.org/ictv-reports/ictv_online_report/) by default, however due to udpates in the Telligent system this functionaltiy stopped.
+Previously, chapter Wiki's would be listed on the [main report page](https://talk.ictvonline.org/ictv-reports/ictv_online_report/) by default, however due to updates in the Telligent system this functionality stopped.
 Therefore, a new report chapter Wiki must be manually added to the [main report page](https://talk.ictvonline.org/ictv-reports/ictv_online_report/).

 ```
 Edit -> Manage Group Theme -> Edit this page